 Planning Beyond the Move: Healthcare and Estate Considerations

 The act of moving is a significant milestone, but your planning should extend beyond the physical relocation.
-As you settle into your new right-sized home, address essential healthcare and estate planning updates.
-Your new location might mean finding new doctors, specialists, or pharmacies.
-Research local healthcare providers and understand your Medicare or other insurance coverage in your new area.
+As we settled into our new right-sized home, we addressed essential healthcare and estate planning updates.

 Critical post-move planning actions: